kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ###### What are other known failure modes?

-In alpha and beta, same that exists today: Kubelet and the CRI server (container runtime) not agreeing on the CgroupDriver while one of them doesn’t support the feature.
+Same that exists today: Kubelet and the CRI server (container runtime) not agreeing on the CgroupDriver while one of them doesn’t support the feature.

-In GA, the kubelet requires the CRI runtime to implement the feature and will refuse to start if it is not supported.
+After GA, the fallback behavior will be removed in a future release, as per the [Kubernetes deprecation policy][deprecation-policy].
+At this point, the kubelet requires the CRI runtime to implement the feature and will refuse to start if it is not supported.
 As a result, the minimum required versions for containerd is v2.0 and for cri-o is v1.28.